-- It is high in protein, fiber, iron, and calcium; a four-ounce serving provides more calcium than an eight-ounce glass of milk.
+- Its buds are high in protein, fiber, iron, and calcium; a four-ounce serving provides more calcium than an eight-ounce glass of milk.

 - A gel could be made and used as a skin softener and burn treatment.
 Dried segments were ground or burned into a powder and use to treat burns or open sores.

 - Cholla were planted around gardens to protect the plants from different animals